Skip to main content

 provisioner: io.openebs.csi-mayastor

-1. Create a PVC using these steps and check if the status of the PVC is Bound.
+1. Create a PVC by following the steps given in the Deploy a test Application documentation and check if the status of the PVC is Bound.

 Command